Carotid Artery disease is mainly caused by atherosclerosis, thus affecting the blood flow to our brains, resulting in strokes.

-Plaque build up ( Atherosclerosis) affects the blood flow; which might cause a piece of the plaque to break off and stop the blood flow to all or part of the brain.
+Plaque build-up ( Atherosclerosis) affects the blood flow, which might cause a piece of the plaque to break off and stop the blood flow to all or part of the brain.
 Thrombosis of the Carotid Arteries might also occur due to this sluggish blood flow.
-Which arteries are affected in the brain determines the type, duration and severity of the stroke(Cerebrovascular accident).
-For instance; a small clot that dissolves quickly wound result in a TIA ( transient ischemic stroke).
-While a large clot in a major blood vessel in the brain would result in a major disabling stroke.
+Which arteries are affected in the brain determines the stroke’s type, duration, and severity (Cerebrovascular accident).
+For instance, a small clot that dissolves quickly wound results in a TIA ( transient ischemic stroke).
+At the same time, a large clot in a major blood vessel in the brain would result in a significant disabling stroke.

--The first signs of carotid artery disease may be a stroke, mini-stroke or TIA symptoms, such as weakness or numbness on one side of your body.
+-The first signs of carotid artery disease may be a stroke, mini-stroke, or TIA symptoms, such as weakness or numbness on one side of your body.
 You may also experience slurred speech or facial drooping.

 Doppler Ultra-Sound, CT-scan, or MRA maybe be used to image the carotid arteries.
 Depending on the presentation and planned procedure.

 -Medication can help slow the progression of carotid artery disease.
 When there is a degree of narrowing, less than 50-60% Aspirin and medications lower your cholesterol and blood pressure.
 However, medications may need to be adjusted as the disease progresses.

 If Carotid artery disease is symptomatic, the treatment is directed to managing the stroke and repairing the artery to prevent further strokes.